-he November 2017 installment of Ham’s Wireless Workbench about vacuum tubes and tube-based equipment included a sidebar about safety with tube-level voltages — it seemed to me a column on some of the issues associated with those voltages would be interesting.
+A previous article about vacuum tubes and tube-based equipment included a sidebar about safety with tube-level voltages — it seemed to me an article on some of the issues associated with those voltages would be interesting.
 There are lots of circuits for generating high voltages out there, but what about the “gotchas?”

 Let’s talk a bit about what the “high” in “high voltage” means.
 To a designer of logic ICs, a few tens of volts might be “high voltage.”
 In the AC power world, voltage might need to exceed 1 kV to be properly classified as “high voltage.”
 To the Tesla coil builder or EMC (electromagnetic compatibility) engineer, several kilovolts (kV) might be needed to get the high voltage juices flowing.
 This column will assume you’re working with AC line voltages and higher.

-Start by referring to the sidebar “High Voltage Safety” in the November issue.
+Start by referring to the sidebar “High Voltage Safety” in the previous article.
 All of those things are important.
 A comment in the digital Nuts & Volts issue by Larry Reynolds K4MLA noted an old and effective rule: “When working with high voltage equipment, keep one hand in your pocket.”

 Why this is a safe practice is discussed below in the sidebar.
-Heed that rule and all of those in the November column — we want you as a reader for a long time!
+Heed that rule and all those in the Vacuum Tubes article — we want you as a reader for a long time!

 We’re all familiar with the maximum current rating for a fuse, but fuses have a voltage rating too.
 If you have a glass cartridge fuse handy, on the end with the current ratings stamped into or printed on the metal there will also be a voltage; for example, “3A 250V.”
 The rating tells you how much voltage the fuse can withstand after the element melts and opens.